 South Australians have been taking action to tackle the challenges of rising temperatures, changing rainfall patterns and rising sea level.

-The state government has just set out its new policy directions to help mitigate climate change, unlock new jobs and economic growth, as well as enhance South Australia’s liveability.
+The state government has set out its policy directions to help guide its work to mitigate climate change, unlock new jobs and economic growth, as well as enhance South Australia’s livability.

-Before we explain what that will look like, let’s start with some basics about climate change and its impact on our state.
+Before we explain what this work looks like, let’s start with some basics about climate change and its impact on our state.